4U6U57/SFHacks17.CatchTheseHands/README.md

 Leap Motion sensor to the front of the Oculus in order to track hand motion to deliver a fully interactive experience.

+> @TODO More specific instructions (which folder is the final version)

 ## Hackers

 - Conor Forgey (@conorforgey)